Whether you’re getting a new air conditioner or wanting to maximize your current one, getting it level is important.

 Air conditioners are often installed on concrete pads.
-Over time, the pad could crack, shift or sink.
-This can result in malfunctions and even premature replacement.
-Let’s discuss some of the issues that can happen and how to repair an air conditioner that isn’t level.
+As time passes, the pad could crack, shift or sink.
+This can cause malfunctions and even premature replacement.
+Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

 Your air conditioner’s compressor is a critical component.
 As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
 Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

 The compressor relies on oil to work properly.
 If your air conditioner isn’t level, its oil could be distributed unequally.

 - Higher electricity bills due to less efficient cooling.